-"Each time I visit the classrooms using ClassBank (formerly ClassEquity) at Bunnell Elementary I was impressed with the student engagement while learning financial literacy.
+"Each time I visit the classrooms using ClassBank I am impressed with the student engagement and financial literacy enrichment.
 The students learn real-life skills, for example, saving and spending classroom money responsibly, while creating a positive classroom culture.
 The students are quick to tell you all about their experience using ClassBank That speaks volumes hearing the enthusiasm in their voices." - Maria M., District Tech Coordinator

 A classroom economy combines positive reinforcement frameworks, such as Positive Behaviors Interventions and Supports (PBIS), with financial literacy skills as students learn to earn, save, and spend classroom dollars.
 It builds upon the traditional points-based reward system by empowering students to become contributing members of their classroom community, while practicing life skills such as budgeting, goal setting, and delayed gratification through experience.